Nathan Healy

 Leasing Solar Panels

-In Detroit, DTE Energy customers have access to Palmetto’s LightReach Power Purchase Agreement (PPA).
-With this option, you pay only for the electricity your solar panels produce at a predetermined rate per kilowatt-hour, typically lower than utility rates.
+Detroit homeowners served by DTE Energy and Consumers Energy can access Power Purchase Agreements (PPA) through Palmetto’s LightReach program.
+With a PPA, you pay for the actual electricity your solar panels produce at a fixed rate per kilowatt-hour, typically lower than your utility rate.

 Go solar without the investment